Guided Variational Network for Image Decomposition: Numerical Experiments

 Fig.~\ref{fig:aniso-comp} compares the weight maps and final reconstructions, with metrics overlaid.
 Quantitative results on the synthetic dataset show negligible differences: the isotropic model achieves SSIM values of 0.9987 (cartoon) and 0.9669 (texture), while the anisotropic model yields 0.9982 and 0.9657, respectively (differences \(< 0.002\)).
 Visual inspections reveal nearly identical reconstructions, with the anisotropic weights displaying subtle directional variations but no significant improvements.
 Given the absence of strong orientational biases in the datasets, we adopt isotropic weights for simplicity in subsequent experiments.

-\subsection{Example2: Comparison with State-of-the-Art Methods}
+\subsection{Example~2: Comparison with State-of-the-Art Methods}

 In this subsection, we compare our method against the baselines on both synthetic and real-world datasets.
 For synthetic data, quantitative metrics are computed using the ground truth, whereas real-world evaluations rely on visual inspections.
+For the model-based baselines on all real-world images, TV-Gnorm uses $(\alpha,\lambda)=(20,0.07)$ following the notation of~\cite{wen2019primal}, and LR-WLS uses $(\tau,\beta)=(1.07,10^{-3})$ following ~\cite{li2025cartoon}.

 Fig.~\ref{fig:decomp-grid} presents decomposition results for three representative synthetic samples.
 Each block displays the observed input (left, spanning two rows), followed by the reconstructed cartoon (top) and texture (bottom) for TV-Gnorm \cite{wen2019primal}, LR-WLS \cite{li2025cartoon}, Joint-PnP \cite{doi:10.1137/24M1677770}, LPR-Net \cite{10.1007/978-3-031-92366-1_30}, our method, and the ground truth.
 PSNR values are overlaid on the method outputs.